cheesasaurus/v-rising-mods/Mods/EventScheduler/README.md

 Enables server operators to schedule recurring Events.

+## Installation

+This mod comes with 2 DLLs which both need to be placed in `BepinEx/plugins`.
+- EventScheduler.dll
+- LiteDB.dll

 ## Scheduling an event

 An Event is really just a series of chat commands to be executed on a schedule.